InjectiveLabs/docs/source/includes/_insurancerpc.md

 # - InjectiveInsuranceRPC
-InjectiveInsuranceRPC defines gRPC API of Insurance provider.
+InjectiveInsuranceRPC defines the gRPC API of the Insurance Exchange provider.

 ## Funds